grafana/scenes/docusaurus/docs/scene-app.md

   drilldowns?: SceneAppDrilldownView[];
   /** Function that returns a parent page object, used to create breadcrumbs structure **/ getParentPage?: () => SceneAppPageLike;
-  /** Array of query params that will be preserved in breadcrumb and page tab links, i.e. ['from', 'to', 'var-datacenter',...] **/ preserveUrlKeys?: string[];
+  /** Array of query params that will be preserved in breadcrumb and page tab links, for example, ['from', 'to', 'var-datacenter',...] **/ preserveUrlKeys?: string[];
 ```